Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/apis/user-profile-api.md

 ### Throttling errors

 - Each org is limited to 100,000 recommendation requests per minute.
 If you go above this limit, the API returns the following error response:
     - `{"error":"Number of requests per minute exceeds system limit.
-Please contact support if you need this limit raised"}`
+Contact Support if you need this limit raised"}`
 - For batch recommendation use cases, consider rate limiting your requests so you don't go above this limit.
 - If you need this limit increased for your org, contact Support.